mohanakannan9/container-service/docs/container-launch-from-ui.md

+# Launch a Container
-When a user wants to use the container service to launch a container from a command, they have a REST API endpoint to do so:
+When a user wants to use the container service to launch a container from a command, we provide REST API endpoints to do so:

+    Request (one of)
+        POST /xapi/commands/{id}/wrappers/{name}/launch
+        POST /xapi/wrappers/{id}/launch
+        POST /xapi/projects/{project}/commands/{id}/wrappers/{name}/launch
-    POST /xapi/commands/{id}/wrappers/{id or name}/launch
+        POST /xapi/projects/{project}/wrappers/{id}/launch
+    Headers
-    Header: Content-type: application/json
+        Content-type: application/json
+    Body
-    Body: {"paramName": "paramValue", ...}
+        {"paramName": "paramValue", ...}

+The different APIs can be used for very slightly different purposes.
+The `/projects/{project}` APIs are suited for launching containers within the context of a project, which means the project-specific configuration will be used.
+The non-project APIs will use the site-wide configuration.

-This endpoint is the best way to go directly from zero to launching a container.
-But it isn't very usable by anyone because it requires a lot of foreknowledge.
-The user must know the IDs of the command and command wrapper, all the parameters that must be supplied, and all the appropriate values to give those parameters.
+These endpoints are the fastest way to go directly from zero to launching a container.
+But they aren't very usable by anyone but expert users because they require complete foreknowledge.
+The user must know

+* either the ID of the command + name of the command wrapper or the ID of the wrapper,
+* which of the container's parameters must be supplied at runtime, and
+* all the appropriate values to give those parameters.

-Clearly, we need a simpler way to launch containers.
-Users should be expected to know as little as possible about what they want to launch, and the UI can help them through the process as much as possible.
+Clearly, there should be a simpler way to launch containers.
+Users should be required to know as little as possible about what they want to launch, and the UI can help them through the process as much as possible.
 There should be a multi-stage process a user can step through to launch a container on some appropriate object in the XNAT model: project, subject, experiment, etc.

 This document outlines this multi-stage flow.